Unimodal Distributions for Ordinal Regression: Conclusion

 \section{Conclusion}

-\IEEEPARstart{A}{} vast literature on ordinal losses exists.
+A vast literature on ordinal losses exists.
 Beyond promoting ordinality, many losses focus on having the model probability outputs follow a unimodal distribution, a property expected by an ordinal model.
 This unimodality may be either forced into the model (hard-unimodality) or promoted through regularization (soft-unimodality).

 The paper identifies and addresses two missing parts of the literature.
-Firstly, some \textit{parametric methods} exist that ensure hard-unimodality, yet no \textit{non-parametric method} to ensure hard-unimodality has been proposed, as far as we are aware.
-The UnimodalNet is proposed to ensure that the architecture outputs are unimodal.
+A novel hard-unimodality method that is not parametric is proposed: UnimodalNet is an activation function that ensures that the architecture outputs are unimodal.

-Furthermore, existing soft-unimodal proposals are only heuristically motivated, without a clear mathematical support.
+Furthermore, existing soft-unimodal proposals are only heuristically motivated, without a clear mathematical foundation.
 For that purpose, a regularization term is proposed that identifies the closest unimodal distribution to the output produced by the model through the Wasserstein Distance.
 It is shown that this guides the optimizer toward a unimodal solution.

-In the end, experiments are performed using eight datasets, with the proposed UnimodalNet showing the best performance in terms of accuracy, and second-best on MAE, while always ensuring unimodality.
-The proposed regularization terms are also very competitive, coming close to 3\textsuperscript{rd} and 4\textsuperscript{th} place while providing a mathematical foundation and empirically offering high levels of unimodality.
+In the end, experiments are performed using ten datasets, with UnimodalNet consistently performing second-best on both accuracy and MAE while always ensuring unimodality.
+The proposed regularization terms are also fairly competitive while providing a mathematical foundation and empirically offering high levels of unimodality.